Switch

 Each component also exposes information about its current state via render props that you can use to conditionally apply different styles or render different content.

-state, which tells you if the switch is currently checked, and a
+For example, the Switch component exposes a checked state, which tells you if the switch is currently checked, and a

-state, which tells you if the switch is currently disabled.
+disabled state, which tells you if the switch is currently disabled.

 import { Switch } from '@headlessui/react'